Register Early and Save!

 Mount Moriah Christian Camp maintains high standards of conduct and personal separation.
 Any camper refusing to abide by the rules is subject to dismissal.

 Three nutritious meals are served each day by Pioneer College Catering.
 Campers who have or develop contagious conditions or communicable diseases cannot be allowed to remain at camp.
-A registered nurse will be available at all times.
-All medications must be submitted to the nurse along with written instructions at registration.
+All counselors and staff are CPR and First-Aid trained.
+All medications must be submitted to the First-Aid station along with written instructions at registration.
 Any campers on a special diet must bring their own supplements if necessary.

 Campers will not have access to make or receive calls, except in case of an emergency.

 An exciting and funfilled program has been planned for every day.
 Campers will memorize God's Word and hear convicting preaching.
 Campers will also be involved in activities where they can learn a skill or explore an interest they may have.
-Recreational activities include the following: Swimming, Paintball, Mountain Waterslide, Skits, Sand Volleyball, Team Competition, Big Ball, Singing, Field Games, Mountain Hiking, and much more!
+Campers may choose from many exciting clubs such as: shooting sports, outdoor adventure, photography, technology, or arts & crafts.
+Water sports and our 800 ft. zipline "The Screamer" are available every day as well.